 But not all separations are financially difficult.
 Decisions on sorting properties can be done without court involvement.
 If you and your former partner reach an agreement, it can be formalised by applying for consent orders in the Family Court.
 However, if that is not the case, you and your ex can apply for financial court orders that relate to the division of properties and the payment for your former spouse or de facto partner’s maintenance.
+Property settlement can be a complex part of separation and it’s important to understand the legislation.

 How to ensure that the parties agreement is binding and enforceable